jantznick/stagehand/developer-docs/api/teams.md

 *   **Success Response (`201`):** The newly created team object.
 *   **Behavior:**
     1. Creates the new team record.
-    2.  **Automatic Membership:** Automatically creates a `Membership` record that makes the user who created the team an `ADMIN` of that team.
+    2.  **Automatic Membership:** Automatically creates a `Membership` record that assigns the creator the default "Admin" role for the new team.
 This ensures the team is immediately manageable by its creator.

 ---